 May I share some stories of people I personally know who experienced these feelings or condition.
-I realized that each story is individualized and as such, each person coped differently.
+Each story is individualized and as such, each person coped differently.
 I write these to help raise awareness.
 That’s all.

 The Gamer’s Story:

 “Did you know that I may have had depression?
 A few years ago, I left home due to a family misunderstanding.
-It was then that I started to be overwhelmed with feelings of being useless and that I was a ‘good-for-nothing’ person.
+It was then that I started to be overwhelmed with feelings of being useless and that I was a ‘good-for-nothing’ human being.
 There were times when I found it difficult to get out of bed and do just about anything.
 Everyone thought I was just being lazy.
 I was hesitant to talk about what I was going through.
-I assumed it would be dismissed as “just one of those days”.
+I assumed that it would be dismissed as “just one of those days.”

 It became worse when I was often left on my own in the house.

 It hit me.
 I was all alone.
 Loneliness got real.

 Thoughts on ending my life?
-It did cross my mind.
+They did cross my mind.
 But I could not bring myself to hurt my loved ones.
 Not that way.
 I could not let them suffer picking up the pieces and live with unresolved guilt forever.

 I had to force myself instead to try to live a normal life amongst those around me.
 Life became a routinary blur of work to house and vice versa.
 During this time, I immersed myself into online gaming.
 Looking back, it has, in a way, diverted my mind off miserable thoughts.
 It still does.
 Suddenly, I was not alone anymore.
 I was talking to people.
 Online.
 But, I was communicating.
 More importantly, there was something to look forward to the next day…and the next.

 Today, am I better?
 Maybe.
 My online gaming turned into a live streaming channel and has built a considerable number of followers.
-More importantly, some hamers became my friends.
-I was was able to travel and meet them in person.
-We remain friends to this day and keep in touch constantly.
+Some gamers became my friends.
+I was able to travel and meet them in person.
+To this day, we have kept in touch constantly.